PrivSec-dev/privsec.dev/content/posts/linux/Using Native ZFS Encryption with Proxmox.md

 update-initramfs -u
 ```

-You should now be able to ssh into your dropbear upon reboot.
+You should now be able to ssh into your Dropbear upon reboot.
 Use `zfsunlock` to unlock the `rpool/ROOT` dataset :)

 ![Dropbear with Proxmox ZFS](/images/dropbear-proxmox-zfs.png)